jan-kasi/school-notes/notes/07 Meditation 1.md

 3. Perhaps we are made to be defective

 ### Two Key Quotes:

-“how do I know that God has not brought it about that I too go wrong every time I add two and three or count the sides of a square”
-“If it were inconsistent with his goodness to have created me that I am deceived all the time...to allow me to be deceived even occasionally”
+"the less powerful they make my original cause, the more likely it is that I am so imperfect as to be deceived all the time."
 ### Purpose of this argument (in the wider context of Meditation 1)
 I cannot even know the origins of myself and my nature, the origin for the atheist is an imperfect being, the basis for knowledge for the atheist is even less than the theist